MOONLIT 30 COURSE DETAILS

 From the ferry pier, you head left past the 'China Bear' pub and follow the road for 200m to the Lantau trail trailhead on your right.
 Follow this for roughly 1km to the top of the headland, bear left downhill and follow the coastal path all the way to the Chi Ma Wan Rd.

-For Moonlit 30 - turn right and follow the road for 800m where the next section begins on your right just past the top of a steep hill (opposite the Chi Ma Wan Country Park entrance).
+When you hit the Chi Ma Wan Road - turn right and follow the road for 800m where the next section begins on your right just past the top of a steep hill (opposite the Chi Ma Wan Country Park entrance).

 2) Chi Ma Wan Rd ~ Nam Shan Country Park Centre (via Lantau Trail stage 12)

-Elevation: Medium to high
+Elevation: Medium to High

 The first proper hill of the hike takes you up above Pui O village with panoramic views of Pui O beach on the west and Mui Wo town to the east.
 On a clear night you can see the silhouette of Sunset Peak to the north.